 The song “One More Sleep ’Til Christmas” ends with Kermit staring wistfully at the sky as a shooting star streaks by.
 In the DVD’s audio commentary, Brian Henson said this was a nod to The Muppet Movie, wherein a shooting star flies over Kermit.
 It has since become a recurring element to frame Kermit with a shooting star, as seen in Muppet Treasure Island, Kermit’s Swamp Years, It’s A Very Merry Muppet Christmas Movie, and The Muppets.

-Best known for his searing stand-up act, by the time The Muppet Christmas Carol came around, George Carlin had made memorable big-screen appearances in Bill & Ted’s Excellent Adventure, Bill & Ted's Bogus Journey, and The Prince of Tides, but he didn't land the role.
-Aside from the curmudgeonly American comedian, English actors David Hemmings, Ron Moody, and David Warner were also eyed for the part.
-Ultimately, it went to Michael Caine.
+Though he was best-known as a searing stand-up, by the time The Muppet Christmas Carol came around, George Carlin had made memorable big-screen appearances in Bill & Ted’s Excellent Adventure, Bill & Ted's Bogus Journey, and The Prince of Tides, but he didn't land the role of Scrooge.
+Neither did English actors David Hemmings, Ron Moody, or David Warner, all of whom were also eyed for the part.
+Ultimately, the role went to Michael Caine.

-Two-time Academy Award winner and English acting legend Michael Caine brought a considerable amount of prestige to the production, which was the first Muppet movie to focus on its human characters.
+Caine, a two-time Oscar winner and acting legend, brought a considerable amount of prestige to the production, which was the first Muppet movie to focus on its human characters.
 Perhaps as a sign of thanks, The Muppet Christmas Carol’s production design team added a nod to Caine’s given name, Maurice Micklewhite, to Scrooge’s 19th-century London.
 In the film’s finale, keep your eyes peeled for a shop named Micklewhite’s.

 The Muppet Christmas Carol’s sets were specially built to accommodate the Muppeteers, meaning they were elevated to leave room for them to walk around below the “London” streets.
 Planks and platforms were put in place for Caine and his human co-stars to walk on.
-In a promotional behind-the-scenes video, you can see how crucial careful foot placement was as the Muppets swarmed him singing the opening song "Scrooge."
 Despite this trickiness, Caine called it “very fun.”

 Though it added in plenty of zany Muppets and split the role of Jacob Marley for Statler and Waldorf, The Muppet Christmas Carol remains pretty true to its source material.
-Screenwriter Jerry Juhl wanted to make use of Charles Dickens’s graceful narration, so Gonzo was cast as the beloved author.
-Rizzo the Rat was added to infuse some humor and serve as a Greek chorus of sorts.
+Screenwriter Jerry Juhl wanted to make use of Dickens’s graceful narration, so Gonzo was cast as the beloved author.
+Rizzo the Rat was added to infuse some humor and serve as a sort of Greek chorus.